 - Prismacolor Colored Pencils– I really like the soft texture of these pencils, but you could also use your favorite markers, like Tombow Dual Brush Pens or Staedtler Fineliners.

-Here’s how you can turn my digital download into your own flower stickers.
+Here’s how you can turn my digital freebie into your own flower stickers.
 It’s really easy, I promise!

-Step 1: Download the Free Printable Floral Planner Stickers
+Step 1: Save the Free Printable Floral Planner Stickers

-The download links are at the bottom of this post.
+The links to save are at the bottom of this post.

 - If you’re using a cutting machine to cut your stickers (I used my Cricut Explore Air 2), you’ll want the PNG version.

 - If you don’t have a cutting machine, don’t worry!
-You can download the PDF version and skip straight to Step 3 (Printing).
+You can use a PDF version and skip straight to Step 3 (Printing).

-Step 2: Upload to Cricut Design Space (or Silhouette Studio)
+Step 2: Load to Cricut Design Space (or Silhouette Studio)

-Upload the PNG to your cutting machine’s software suite.
-When you upload the PNG file, you’ll be give the option to make it a simple cut file or Print Then Cut.
+Load the PNG to your cutting machine’s software suite.
+When you get the PNG file into Design Space, you’ll be give the option to make it a simple cut file or Print Then Cut.
 Choose Print Then Cut.
 This will allow you to print the image on sticker paper in your printer, then transfer it to your Cricut for cutting.

 *If you have Silhouette Studio, your steps may vary a little, but the basic idea is the same.